 5. Patrons must maintain a physical distance of two meters from each other.
 The number of customers entering the premises must be controlled with traffic flow markings and barriers.

 6. Only a certain number of people may enter a business at a time (except in Newfoundland and Labrador).

 7. Cashless payment methods are encouraged where possible (except in Alberta).

 8. It is important to limit the number of people working in one space to prevent large gatherings (except in Yukon).

 Here are short summaries of the additional rules restaurants in each province/territory must adhere to.
 While these details were up-to-date as of this writing, you’ll want to check the links provided below for the latest changes in your province/territory.

-British Columbia is currently in Stage 3 of reopening, which allows restaurants, cafes and pubs to reopen with social distancing measures in place and some modifications.
+British Columbia is currently in Stage 3 of reopening, which allows restaurants, cafes and pubs to operate with social distancing measures in place and some modifications.